Clement von Franckenstein

 Clement George Freiherr von und zu Franckenstein (28 May 1944 – 9 May 2019) was an English actor, best known for his film and television work in the United States.
 A member of the Franckenstein family, he was the only son of Austrian diplomat and dissident Georg von und zu Franckenstein.
 Between 1975 and 1989, he was credited under the stage name Clement St. George.

 Family

-Franckenstein was the only of child Editha and Georg von und zu Franckenstein.
-His father was an Austrian Reichsfreiherr and diplomat who stayed in England after the Anschluss and received a British knighthood and British nationality, becoming an active intelligence and field agent at the OSS.
-His paternal uncle was the philologist Joseph von Franckenstein, and his uncle was composer Clemens von und zu Franckenstein.
+Franckenstein was the only child of Editha and Georg von und zu Franckenstein.
+His father was an Austrian Reichsfreiherr (nobleman) and diplomat who emigrated to England after the Anschluss (annexation of Austria by Nazi Germany) and received a British knighthood and British nationality.
+One of his paternal uncles was the philologist Joseph von Franckenstein, and another was composer Clemens von und zu Franckenstein.
 After the death of his father, Franckenstein inherited the title of Freiherr von und zu Franckenstein.

 Early life

 Franckenstein was born in Sunninghill, then in Buckinghamshire, on 28 May 1944.
 His parents died in an aircraft crash in Germany on 14 October 1953, and from the age of nine he was brought up by his parents' British friends.
 He was educated at Sunningdale School and Eton College.
 He served in the British Army, in the Royal Scots Greys, for three years and was discharged as a Lieutenant.